edupinhata/codeInterview/JuniorInterview/README.md

 ### <u>Problem</u>

-This folder contains a code that ....
+This folder contains a code with some sorting algorithms for integer arrays.

-The code will not run because there are errors.
-You should:
+- The code will not run because there are errors.
+- There are some logical errors that will make the algorithms run wrongly.

 1. Fix all the errors.
+So the program compile.
+2. Fix all logical errors so the array is sorted from the smaller number to the greater number.
-2. (Optional) After fix the errors, you can improve the code quality to make it easier to read, more organized, or even more optimized.
+3. (Optional) After fix the errors, you can improve the code quality to make it easier to read, more organized, or even more optimized.

 ---